psi4/psi4numpy/Interactive-Tutorials/README.md

     * BasisSet: Building and manipulating basis sets within Psi4
     * Wavefunction: Introduction to the Wavefunction class in Psi4

+3. Linear Algebra

-2. Hartree-Fock: Theory & Implementation
+3. Hartree-Fock: Theory & Implementation
     * Restricted Hartree-Fock: Basic implementation of a self-contained RHF program
     * Density Fitting: Building approximate 2-electron integrals and an example density-fitted Fock matrix with Psi4 and the DFTensor object
     * JK Builds: Comparison of several algorithms for constructing Coulomb & Exchange matrices using full and density-fitted ERIs
     * Tensor Engines: Comparing relative algorithm speed when using `np.einsum()`, `np.dot()`, and direct BLAS calls with Psi4 for tensor contractions

+4. Density Functional Theory (requires Psi4 1.2, beta)

-3. Møller–Plesset Perturbation Theory
+5. Møller–Plesset Perturbation Theory
     * MP2: Conventional algorithm
     * DF-MP2: Density fitted algorithm

 Note: These tutorials are under active construction.